NCIS Investigation Survival Guide

 Finally, if NCIS tells you that they have a search warrant or search authorization to search your property or body, ask them to provide you a copy of it so you can review it and take it with you to provide your attorney.

 If the NCIS agent tells that if you do not consent they will go to your command and get a search authorization, still do not consent!
 Make the agent go through the effort of getting a search authorization.
 A search authorization can be challenged in court.
 It is very difficult to challenge a search conducted pursuant to consent.

 What happens once I am released from NCIS?

 Your command representative will escort you out.
 Depending on severity of the allegation, you could be placed in pretrial restraint including restriction or the brig.
 You may be simply released to go home or back to the barracks.

 Be sure not to make any statements to your escort, the chain of command, friends, and definitely no online posts.
 You should immediately contact an experienced military law attorney.

-Top five things to do if under investigation by NCIS
+Top 5 things to do if under investigation by ncis.

-When read your rights by NCIS, invoke ALL of your rights, especially the right to remain silent and the right to counsel.
+when read your rights by ncis or any other investigator or military member, invoke all of your rights, especially the right to remain silent and the right to counsel.